Starbucks Corporation: A Cash Cow With Significant Growth Potential

 Source: The Manifest 2018 Consumer App Survey Pt.
 3; Seamist Capital Presentation, April 2013

 o Nestle Alliance for CPG.
-SBUX has out licensed rights to market a majority of SBUX branded coffees and teas (that come under the CPG business) to specialty coffee shops and super markets around the world to Nestle.
+SBUX has out licensed rights to market a majority of SBUX branded coffees and teas (that come under the CPG business) to specialty coffee shops and supermarkets around the world to Nestle.
 The objective is to enter 50 to 60 markets where SBUX has a retail presence and leverage it with SBUX CPG to further drive penetration and growth in the regions.
 By the end of F1Q2020, roughly 40 of the designated countries had been penetrated with SBUX CPG products.
 The company has guided to a longer term growth rate in a range of between 5% and 7% for its CPG business.
-Notably, the segment has operating margins of ~35% which is greater than the average ~20% operating margins associated with SBUX’s core business.
+Notably, the segment has operating margins of ~35% which is greater than the average ~20% operating margins associated with SBUX's core business.

 Highly Profitable Business Model.
 That SBUX has over 31,000 stores in roughly 80 countries is a testament to its highly profitable business model, a paradigm that provides a higher than industry average return on investment (ROI) for relatively lower capital expenditure.
-In that regards, the cash on cash ROI based on pre-tax profit for stores opened in FY2018 was 50% in the U.S. and 77% in China.
+In that regard, the cash on cash ROI based on pre-tax profit for stores opened in FY2018 was 50% in the U.S. and 77% in China.
 In addition, in FY2019 and F1Q2020, SBUX earned $5 billion and $1.8 billion in operating cash flows.
-Moreover, the company generates industry leading operating margins and profit margins.
+Moreover, the company generates industry-leading operating margins and profit margins.
 In FY2019 and F1Q2020, SBUX operating margins came in at 15.4% and 17.2%.
 Profit margins for FY2019 and F1Q2020 were 13.6% and 12.5%.
 Furthermore, the company generated significant gains on a year over year basis in EPS.
 EPS for FY2019 and F1Q2020 was $2.92 and $0.74.

 Breakdown Of Profit Per Latter Sold